RoboJackets/igvc-software/documents/design/low_performance_mode.md

 - Creating and adding another world file to igvc-software/igvc_description/urdf/worlds/
 - Creating and adding another launch file to igvc-software/igvc_gazebo/launch/
-- Possibly duplicate jessi.urdf with different sensor variables
+- Possibly duplicate jessi.urdf with different variable values

 ### Schedule

 Subtask 1 (11/24): Create the .world files and .launch files that will be used for low performance mode and ensure that they run correctly.

-Subtask 2 (1 week): Alter physics simulation rate in the new .world file and observe change to real time factor.
+Subtask 2 (1 meeting): Alter physics simulation rate in the new .world file and observe change to real time factor.

-Subtask 3 (1 week): If needed, reduce the rate and detail of sensor plugins, possibly duplicate jessi.urdf file and edit new .launch file.
+Subtask 3 (1 meeting): If needed, reduce the rate and detail of sensor plugins, possibly duplicate jessi.urdf file and edit new .launch file.
 Observe change to real time factor.

-Subtask 4 (1 week): If needed, disable collisions on barrels and observe change to real time factor.
+Subtask 4 (1 meeting): If needed, disable collisions on barrels and observe change to real time factor.

 Subtask 5 (1 week): Benchmark the current simulation using PERF

-Code Review (Date): Include an estimate for when your code/result will be ready to review
+Code Review: